twitchard/blog/posts/2022-08-29-my-opinion-concerning-opinions.markdown

 title: "My opinion concerning opinions"
 class: prose
 description: "Your tools and code have opinions.
 Rule them or be ruled!"
+quote: The opinions of your tools are like currents.
+They can carry you long and far, but if you don't steer, you will end up some place you don't want to be.
+Steer, I tell you, steer!
 draft: true
 ---